-On the flip side multi-billion-dollar tourism industry is adept at satisfying those who like their travel easy to please; hotels that cater for those who just like to chill are plentiful in Mexico.
-If all you want is a relaxing vacation by the beach then there are a plethora of fantastic hotels to choose from.
-Easy going night time entertainment include the obligatory Hard Rock Cafe restaurants, Señor Frogs and the famous Coco Bongo show and club.
+On the flip side, the multi-billion-dollar tourism industry is adept at satisfying those who like their travel easy to please; hotels that cater to those who just like to chill are plentiful in Mexico.
+If all you want is a relaxing vacation on the beach then there are a plethora of fantastic hotels to choose from.
+Easy going night time entertainment includes the obligatory Hard Rock Cafe restaurants, Señor Frogs and the famous Coco Bongo show and club.
 Make sure to hit some local Mexican restaurants also for a taste of authentic cuisine.
 If you want to hit the tourist route then Playa del Carmen is a good place to start.

 Eco Tourism in Mexico